- How does diversity impact companies and the workforce?

 Using Human Resources Tools Strategically

 Diverse companies may capitalize on the multiple perspectives that employees from different backgrounds contribute to problem solving and idea generation.
 In group settings, members from collectivist cultures from Asia and South America, for example, engage with others on tasks differently than members from North America.
-Similarly, Asians, Blacks, and Hispanics usually act more collectively and engage more interdependently than Whites, who are generally more individualistic.
-More harmonious working interactions benefit group cohesion and team performance,108 and employees can grasp better ways of doing things when there is a diverse population to learn from.
+Similarly, Asian, Black, and Hispanic people usually act more collectively and engage more interdependently than White people, who are generally more individualistic.
+More harmonious working interactions benefit group cohesion and team performance,107 and employees can grasp better ways of doing things when there is a diverse population to learn from.

 For a company to attain a sustained competitive advantage, its human resource practices must be difficult to copy or imitate.
 As we will see later in the chapter, companies may hold one of three perspectives on workplace diversity.
 The integration and learning perspective results in the best outcomes for employees and the organization.
 However, it is not easy to become an employer that can effectively manage diversity and avoid the challenges we learned about earlier in this chapter.
 Historical conditions and often-complex interplay between various organizational units over time can contribute to a company’s ability to perform effectively as a diverse organization.
 Best practices for targeting diverse applicants or resolving conflicts based on cultural differences between employees may occur organically and later become codified into the organizational culture.
 Sometimes, however, the origin of diversity practices is unknown because they arose from cooperation among different functional areas (e.g., marketing and human resources working strategically with leadership to develop recruitment ideas) that occurred so long ago that not even the company itself, let alone other companies, could replicate the process.